-- Consult on strategy and action plan We have listened to our stakeholders and this updated strategy and plan reflects views received.
-We will continue to consult on an ongoing basis following publication to inform the strategy and plan to be published in December 2022 - 2.
+- 1. Consult on strategy and action plan We have listened to our stakeholders, and this updated strategy and plan reflects views received.
+We will continue to consult on an ongoing basis following publication to inform future strategies and plans. - 2.
 Upgrade our core asset repository and finance systems we have a project 'Link' to upgrade our SAP system and have our data in digital formats that are readily accessible for use by internal and external stakeholders.
-This project is 12 months in and will conclude in the final quarter of 2021.
+This project is 24 months in and will conclude in the final quarter of 2022.
 This is a key enabler to digitalisation. - 3.
 Digitise remaining asset data sets The bulk of our asset data is in digital form and we publish this for plant protection and provide full data sets to interested parties with a robust use case.
 There are a number of asset groups where data is not completely digital, or data sits outside of core systems making analysis difficult in some cases.
 These are namely service governors, risers on multi occupancy buildings (MOBs) and our cathodic protection (CP) systems - 4.
-Internet of Things (IoT) With improvements to sensor and communication technologies there are many opportunities to enhance our IoT capabilities and data.
+Internet of Things (IoT) - With improvements to sensor and communication technologies there are many opportunities to enhance our IoT capabilities and data.
 We plan to develop and publish a co-ordinated strategy in this area - 5.
-Metadata catalogues we will publish a metadata catalogue to raise awareness of data we hold and the routes to access or request this data.
-The first version will be put onto our website in early 2021 - Pathfinder This WWU-developed tool has been hailed as a significant source of data and analytics to inform future energy scenarios and strategies.
+Metadata catalogues we will publish a metadata catalogue to raise awareness of data we hold and the routes to access or request this data. - 6.
+Pathfinder This WWU-developed tool has been hailed as a significant source of data and analytics to inform future energy scenarios and strategies.
 We have an ambitious plan to share widely in RIIO-GD2 - 7.
 Priority Services Register We share data on vulnerability within the bounds of GDPR.
 We are looking to improve sharing and develop analytics that help us combine big data sets and allow us to better target the needs of the vulnerable in our region - 8.
 National map We are supporters of the need for a national map for ease of access for stakeholders to utilities data.
 Our Asset Strategy Manager sits on the ENA Data Working Group and is an active member of the mapping subgroup.
-We will provide data for the Proof of Concept in 2021 and plan to be an active participant and user of the production system when finalised - 9.
-Central data and analytics team we recognise the importance of data both in our day to day operations, our future planning and for the transformation of the energy system to achieve net zero.
-To support this, we are forming a new centralised and specialist data and analytics team within WWU.
-We plan to have this team fully populated by the final quarter of 2021.
-The reason for delay is the involvement of the team members on our SAP upgrade programme.
+We have provided data for the Proof of Concept in 2021 and plan to be an active participant and user of the production system when finalised - 9.
+Central data and analytics team we recognise the importance of data both in our day-to-day operations, our future planning and for the transformation of the energy system to achieve net zero.
+To support this, we have formed a new centralised and specialist data and analytics team within WWU.
 This team will facilitate all requests for data and manage our data triage process.

-- 10. Sharing further data sets As seen in this document, we share considerable amounts of data and information to interested parties.
-Our ongoing consultation with stakeholders and our data triage process has highlighted the following as being our next priority data sets for sharing - a.
-Heat and hot water ready reckoner providing demand forecasts by hour for a configurable number of houses - b.
-Detailed environmental performance - c.
-Future asset intervention plans including mains replacement
+10. Sharing further data sets - As seen in this document, we share considerable amounts of data and information to interested parties.
+Our ongoing consultation with stakeholders and our data triage process has informed our plans for data sharing in GD2.